Details of the OPM Hack

-By this time, I hope everyone knows what happened, but in case you don’t; in 2015, two separate “penetrations” exposed 14 million people’s personal info – including background investigation information and fingerprints.
+By this time, I hope everyone knows what happened, but in case you don’t; in 2015, two separate data breaches, or “penetrations”, at the Office of Personnel Management exposed 14 million people’s personal info – including background investigation information and fingerprints.
 Information that could be used to either murder or blackmail current or ex-government employees, including spies.

 Rather, Ed states, “Modern COBOL technology delivers the trusted reliability and robustness that it did in 1960 but with the ability to connect to modern technologies and architectures including cloud, mobile, .NET, and Java, as well as the latest hardware platforms from the z13 mainframe to the latest incarnations of Windows, UNIX, and Linux.”

-If COBOL isn’t to blame, then what went wrong?
+If COBOL isn’t to blame for the OPM Breach, then what went wrong?
 Possibly the same weaknesses which exist in many a mainframe infrastructure, which organizations might not even realize are there:

 - Weak or missing endpoint-to-mainframe encryption.